-PricewaterhouseCoopers SA has been appointed as the statutory auditor of Perfect Holding SA since 1997.
-Since 2017, the lead auditor was Mr. Yves Cerutti, Swiss Audit Expert, partner.
-The lead auditor for 2019 is Mrs Corinne Pointet, Swiss Audit Expert, partner.
+PricewaterhouseCoopers SA has been appointed as the statutory auditor of Perfect Holding since 1997.
+Since 2017, the lead auditor is Mr. Yves Cerutti, Swiss Audit Expert, partner (except for 2019, when the lead auditor was Mrs Corinne Pointet, Swiss Audit Expert, partner).
 As required by law, the lead auditor has to be changed every 7 years.

-AUDIT FEES
+AUDIT FFFS

-The fees for professional services related to the audit of the Perfect Group's annual accounts for the FY 2019 amounted to KCHF 119.
+The fees for professional services related to the audit of the Perfect Group's annual accounts for the FY 2020 amounted to KCHF 90.
 This amount includes fees for the audit of Perfect Holding, of its subsidiaries and of the consolidated financial statements.